On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem

 There are several possible approaches towards proving Conjecture A: \begin{enumerate}

-\item Schilling's approach: view the expectation as a real-valued function of $\binom{n}{s}$ (or rather $\binom{n}{s}-1$) variables (the probabilities we assign to the various packages).
+\item Schilling's approach: view the expectation as a real-valued function of $\binom{n}{s}$ (or rather $\binom{n}{s}-1$) variables; the probabilities we assign to the various packages.
 The conjecture can be proved by showing that $ \Vec{x} = \left(1/\binom{n}{s},\ldots,1/\binom{n}{s}\right)$ is not a global minimum.
 Schilling suggested, roughly speaking, doing so by showing that the Hessian matrix, evaluated at $\Vec{x}$, is indefinite.
 That is, the uniform distribution can be neither a local minimum nor a local maximum.
 She managed to carry out this idea in some special cases.
-(For a more accurate description of what she has done, see \cite{schilling}.) \item The wishful approach: explicitly define a distribution, prove that it is optimal and that it yields a strictly smaller expected number of drawings than the uniform distribution. \item A midway approach: present a specific distribution yielding a lower expected number of drawings than does the uniform distribution. \end{enumerate} We will stick to the third approach, although in some cases we conjecture the distributions we present are in fact optimal.
+(For a complete description of what she has done, see \cite{schilling}.) \item The wishful approach: explicitly define a distribution, prove that it is optimal and that it yields a strictly smaller expected number of drawings than the uniform distribution. \item A intermediate approach: present a specific distribution yielding a lower expected number of drawings than does the uniform distribution. \end{enumerate} Note that Schilling's approach does not give any hint as to what the optimal distribution is, or even which distributions outperform the uniform distribution.
+We will stick to the intermediate approach.
+Specifically, we will construct several explicit distributions that are better than the uniform.
+In fact, some appear as strong candidates for actually being optimal.
 It is interesting to note that the distributions are of different types for $s \ge \left \lfloor{n/2}\right \rfloor$ and $s < \left \lfloor{n/2}\right \rfloor$.
-The following additional distributions are important for our work: